hardik-143/quickToast/docs/functions.md

 # 🎭 QuickToast Functions :id=intro

-**⚡ The Power of One-Line Toast Creation!** Why write 3 lines when you can write 1?
+**The Power of One-Line Toast Creation!** Why write 3 lines when you can write 1?
 These function shortcuts are your secret weapon for creating beautiful, type-specific notifications in a single command.
 No more remembering type names or dealing with verbose constructors - just pure toast magic!

 <div class="blockquote-orange blockquote-wrapper">